32 BEST Things To Do In Kauai 2023

 Don’t forget to take a stroll over to Hanalei’s pier and admire the sweeping views from a different perspective.

 Cool off from the Hawaiian humidity with a chocolate milkshake from Pinks Creamery located just steps from the beach.
-You’ll find that Pinks has some of the richest ice cream in the world, meaning that finding better ice cream on the island is next to impossible.
+You’ll find that Pinks has some of the richest ice creams in the world, meaning that finding better ice cream on the island is next to impossible.

 And if you’re hungry for more than ice cream, grab their famous grilled cheese “Original”.
 You’ll thank me later!